trailofbits/empirehacking.nyc/archive.md

 Travis Goodspeed, a neighbor, explained how the handheld digital radio used for the Digital Mobile Radio (DMR) protocol was jailbroken to allow for patching and firmware extraction, as well as the tricks used to patch the firmware for new features, such as promiscuous mode and a secondary application.

 ### The Mobile Application Security Toolkit (MAST)
-Sophia D'Antoine addressed the design of the Mobile Application Security Toolkit (MAST) which ties together jailbreak detection, anti-debugging, and anti-reversing in LLVM to address these risks.
+Sophia D'Antoine addressed the design of the Mobile Application Security Toolkit (MAST) which ties together jailbreak detection, anti-debugging, and anti-reversing in LLVM for protection of iOS applications.

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">not much worst than being in new york but not being able to attend <a href="https://twitter.com/EmpireHacking">@EmpireHacking</a> . will have to catch the next one! <a href="https://twitter.com/hashtag/infosec?src=hash">#infosec</a> <a href="https://twitter.com/nysecsec">@nysecsec</a></p>&mdash; geminiimatt/&#39;mateo&#39; (@geminiimatt) <a href="https://twitter.com/geminiimatt/status/697209141039910913">February 10, 2016</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>